brian-jarvis/ansible-role-ocp-deploy-operator/README.md

   - rbac: [optional] Set Role and Rolebinding
   - operatorgroup: [optional] Set spec on the `OperatorGroup`.
   - additional_resource_templates: [optional] List of template file to process to create `CustomResourceDefinitions`.  `Kind` in template is compared with listed types in `PackageManifest` for the operator being deployed.
+  - kube_config_path: Path to the KUBECONFIG file for access

 Dependencies
 ------------